open-osp/open-osp/README.md

 ## TODO

 For backlog, see the [GitHub issues tab](https://github.com/open-osp/open-osp/issues).

+## License

+This repository is licensed under the GPL V3

 ## Thanks (References)
 * [Bell Eapen (McMaster U)](http://nuchange.ca) for [Oscar in a Box](https://github.com/dermatologist/oscar-latest-docker)